-Complete your low carb cake with a delicious chocolate frosting.
-They'll never know this chocolate buttercream frosting is low carb and sugar free!
+Make the most perfect low-carb cake topped with delicious chocolate icing.
+They'll never know this keto chocolate frosting is low-carb and sugar-free!

 I've decided to start posting my frosting recipes separately.
 In the past, I've just included them in the recipe that they were used for.
 But, it's a bit difficult to find them that way.

 So, here's my recipe for low-carb, sugar-free chocolate buttercream frosting.
 It's based on a recipe that I used for a chocolate peanut flour cake!

 It is possible to enjoy a low-carb diet - especially when you get to eat desserts like cupcakes with chocolate frosting!
 It's amazing all the things you can make with some whipped cream, chocolate, butter, and sugar-free sweetener.

 The frosting isn't essential, and many people who eat low-carb choose to eat cakes without it.
 However, I find that the icing really dresses things up and is expected when sharing cake or cupcakes with others.

 Plus, it's a great way to convince others that you really can have your cake and eat it too!

 If you have ever made buttercream frosting before, then you'll be able to make this one too.
 There are only a few simple ingredients in it.